 Because it’s still too cold in Iowa during spring to have real potted plants/flowers out, I compensate by using some faux ones for just a few weeks.
 They add some fresh spring vibes to the porch until it’s safe to plant the real deal, which isn’t until around Mother’s Day here.
 Of course, all my spring bulbs offer some natural color, too.

 This spring, I used these beautiful faux cabbages for the center of my arrangements.
 I love how they add a big pop of greenery and fill out the urns nicely.
-I added some birch branches left over from my Christmas arrangements, and then filled in with some pussy willow stems and pretty little white spring flowers.
-I kept this arrangment fairly neutral in color, so it didn’t compete with my bright pink tulips and hyacinths that bloom in front of the porch in spring.
+I added some birch branches leftover from my Christmas arrangements and then filled in with some pussy willow stems and pretty little white spring flowers.
+I kept this arrangement fairly neutral in color, so it didn’t compete with my bright pink tulips and hyacinths that bloom in front of the porch in spring.

 I love a good farmhouse sign, especially on the porch.
 It’s so easy to make your own porch signs, and I like to customize them for the seasons.
 Last fall, I made a seasonal sign out of some leftover cedar.
 It turned out really rustic and distressed, and it was a great accent to my fall front porch decor.

 This year, for spring/summer, I used a solid piece of oak left from the kitchen remodel my dad did on my parents’ house years ago.
 (You can see more posts on how I’ve used his scrap wood HERE and HERE.)